awsdocs/aws-lambda-developer-guide/doc_source/configuration-versions.md

 ## Creating function versions<a name="configuration-versions-config"></a>

 You can change the function code and settings only on the unpublished version of a function\.
-When you publish a version, the code and most of the settings are locked to maintain a consistent experience for users of that version\.
+When you publish a version, Lambda locks the code and most of the settings to maintain a consistent experience for users of that version\.
 For more information about configuring function settings, see [Configuring Lambda function options](configuration-function-common.md)\.

 You can create a function version using the Lambda console\.